FraidOfWater/Simple-Image-Sorter/README.md

   1. Navigation using arrow keys?

 Thanks to FooBar167 on stackoverflow for the advanced (and memory efficient!)
 Zoom and Pan tkinter class.
 Thank you for using this program.
+# Requirements #
+SW = Singleview
+MW = Multiview

+Building SW/MW:
+Install Python
+You need to pip install like this:

+      (pip install pyvips, tkinter-tooltip, pillow, pyinstaller)

+Building MW:
+You need these dlls in this folder:
+(Take from a compiled copy, in _internal)

+      libglib-2.0, libgobject-2.0, libvips-42, libvips-cpp-42

+Building:

+      Finished copy can hopefully be found in "dist" folder.

+      #Note, if you edit any source files, you must delete build and dist folders, otherwise you will build from outdated files.

+Running without building:

+      Run the script from sortimages_multiview.py

+However, you must uncomment this block of code at the very start:

+      #""" # This can/should be commented if you build.
+      import ctypes
+      try:
+          script_dir = os.path.dirname(os.path.abspath(__file__))
+          dll_path1 = os.path.join(script_dir, 'libvips-cpp-42.dll')
+          dll_path2 = os.path.join(script_dir, 'libvips-42.dll')
+          dll_path3 = os.path.join(script_dir, 'libglib-2.0-0.dll')
+          dll_path4 = os.path.join(script_dir, 'libgobject-2.0-0.dll')
+      except FileNotFoundError:
+          logging.error("The file was not found.
+(You are missing .dlls)") ctypes.CDLL(dll_path1)
+      ctypes.CDLL(dll_path2)
+      ctypes.CDLL(dll_path3)
+      ctypes.CDLL(dll_path4)
+      #"""

 End of file congratz!